 Children who run away or go missing from home or care are vulnerable to criminal and/or sexual exploitation.
-If a school becomes aware of a child who is missing from home or care and that child has not been reported missing to the police they should do so using 101.
+If a school becomes aware of a child who is missing from home or care and that child has not been reported missing to the police, they should call 101.